"The evidence doesn't hold up," says Prof. Susan Averett Twitter

 They also considered different definitions of Medicaid expansions given that some states were early expanders and others came later.
 “We were very thorough,” Averett says.

-Their work was largely inspired recently published research conducted by Averett and her recent honors student, Emily Smith ’18, which suggested that having licensed dispensaries from which to purchase medical marijuana may help lower opioid death rates.
+Their work was largely inspired by recently published research conducted by Averett and her recent honors student, Emily Smith ’18, which suggested that having licensed dispensaries from which to purchase medical marijuana may help lower opioid death rates.

 “We started thinking about what else might be affecting the opioid epidemic,” Julie Smith says.
 “Economists are always interested in what politicians say and try to figure out if a causal relationship actually exists between the rhetoric that they’re putting out and if the empirical evidence from research tells us the same story or a different story.”